RSS

 File:Aquote1.png

 We are very pleased that we have completed the legal process of merging the two leading companies in the field of information security.
-Thus, we can focus our efforts on merging two portfolios and provide solutions that meet the needs of tomorrow, "said Yevgeny Garbul, Regional Director of McAfee Enterprise in Russia and Central Asia.
+Thus, we can focus our efforts on merging the two portfolios and provide solutions that meet the needs of tomorrow, "said Evgeny Garbul, Regional Director of McAfee Enterprise in Russia and Central Asia.

 File:Aquote2.png

-Selling IBM business for $1.2 billion
+Sale of information security solutions business for $1.2 billion

 FireEye sold most assets and brand for $1.2 billion